Majramos/awesome/TOPICS.md

 ## css

 *   [lexborisov/Modest](https://github.com/lexborisov/Modest) - Modest is a fast HTML renderer implemented as a pure C99 library with no outside dependencies.
 *   [rushter/selectolax](https://github.com/rushter/selectolax) - Python binding to Modest and Lexbor engines.
-Fast HTML5 parser with CSS selectors.
+Fast HTML5 parser with CSS selectors for Python.
 *   [lipis/flag-icons](https://github.com/lipis/flag-icons) - :flags: A curated collection of all country flags in SVG — plus the CSS for easier integration

 ## css-parser